12 Welding Tips for Beginners: Master Arc Welding Basics

 3. Keep the Correct Arc Length and Maintain a Steady Travel Speed ✨

-Travel speed also interacts with arc length and amperage.
-Go too fast and you’ll have thin, poorly fused beads that may lack reinforcement.
-Go too slow and you risk burn-through, excessive reinforcement, and strong convex beads.
+Travel speed works together with arc length and amperage.
+Too fast gives thin, poorly fused beads.
+Too slow risks burn-through, excessive reinforcement, and very convex beads.

 • For thin materials: reduce amperage, shorten arc length, and keep travel speed slightly faster to avoid burn-through.
 For more, see my walkthrough on stick welding thin sheet metal.